MKLab-ITI/pygrank/docs/userguide/setup.md

 ```

 Graphs like the above require a lot of memory to keep track of relations
-between data,
-which can be an issue when processing large graphs.
+between datam which can be an issue when processing large graphs.
 On the other hand,
-`pygrank` is typically interested in
+we are typically interested in
 converting those graphs to sparse matrices of respective
 backends.
-For this reason, the library provides its own
+For this reason, we provide our own
-trimmed down `pygrank.Graph` class that implements a subset of
+trimmed down graph class that speeds up the `add_edge` method
+and implements only a subset of
-of graph operations needed for node ranking algorithms
+of operations needed for node ranking algorithms.
-and speeds up the `add_edge method`.
-Instances of this class
+Create instances of this class like so:
-can be created with the pattern:

 ```python
 import pygrank as pg